R3dLantern/inxmail-api/README.md

-# inxmail-api
+# Inxmail API

-API module for Inxmail REST v1
+This module provides a fully operational API that performs calls to the [Inxmail Professional REST API](https://apidocs.inxmail.com/xpro/rest/v1/).